Search Engine Marketing (SEM)

 Simply put, Search Engine Marketing is where a business uses search engines such as Google, Bing, or Yahoo to get Internet users to visit their sites when users are searching for specific terms.
 These search terms are generally related to the products and services the businesses are offering.

 Search Engine Optimization (SEO) and Pay Per Click (PPC) are two different Search Engine marketing methods (SEM).
 Used in combination, they provide very effective results.
-SEO is generally a long-term approach, but PPC can be used as a short term or seasonal marketing strategy.
+SEO is generally a long-term strategy, whereas PPC is be used as a short term or seasonal marketing strategy.
+However for some specialities such as personal injury law, PPC can be an effective strategy year-round.

 So, how does Search Engine marketing help a business like a law firm?